wlharvey4/Installation/emacs/README.md

 make target  `replace-init` to  add it  to `~/.emacs.d`.
 Any current `init.el` will first  be version backed-up in  the hidden subdirectory `~/.emacs.d/.~` prior to being replaced.

+# SLIME

+This Makefile will also install SLIME alongside Emacs.
+Use the target
+- `slime-clone`